Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oidc.md

 ## Password Mode

-It is not recommended to use this mode, try to use other modes as much as you can. **Password mode** will be considered only when other modes cannot solve the problem.
+It is not recommended to use this mode, try to use other modes as much as you can. **Password mode** will be considered only when all other modes cannot solve the problem.
 If using password mode, please make sure your application code logic is very safe and will not be attacked by hackers, otherwise, **the user's account credentials will be directly disclosed**.
 It is generally used to integrate very old applications, otherwise, you should **never take** it as your first choice.

 In **Console** > **Applications**, find your application, in the application details page, in the "Configuration" card below, check `password` in the authorization mode, and then click Save.